bytepath/vuetoon/readme.md

 	- **Reusable -** Art assets are single file VueJS components allowing you to easily re-use assets in future projects or package them up and share them with the world

+	- **Modular -** Assets are normal Vue components meaning you can swap in and out various sub sections using slots.
+Mix and match various assets to create an unlimited number of potential assets from the art you aleady have
+		- A "Person" asset could be built using a component containing slots for arms, legs, head and body allowing you to create an unlimited number of characters without having to re-write any code.
+		- A "Vehicle" asset could be built using a component containing slots for wheels, and body allowing you to create an unlimited number of trucks, cars, motorcycles, etc that all share the same basic properties of a vehicle.
 	- **VueJS For Graphics** The same skills you've perfected to make awesome websites can now be used to make cutting edge vector graphics.
 Anything you can do in vue, you can do here (slots, $emit, Mouse/Keyboard Events, props, mixins, etc)